carlo-nomes/msg-to-eml/USER_GUIDE.md

     meeting.eml
 ```

-**Note**: The report.pdf file was ignored (you'll see "⚠️ 1 non-MSG files ignored" in the status)
+**Note**: The report.pdf file was ignored (the application reports "⚠️ 1 non-MSG files ignored" in the status)

 ---

-**Technical Note**: This entire app was created by AI (GitHub Copilot) to help convert MSG files to the more universal EML format.
+**About**: This application provides a reliable solution for converting Microsoft Outlook MSG files to the universal EML email format.